tambeani/INFO7250---Engineering-of-Big-Data-Systems/Lab/Lab 2.md

 **Indexing:**

 Helps us uniquely identify each row in a database.
-The index can help achive the "unique" property in a collection.
+The index can help achieve the "unique" property in a collection.

 **Used for:**